Spooky Spots to Spend Halloween in the South

 Today, visitors can take boat tours through the murky waters and twisted cypress trees draped in Spanish moss.
 October brings special “haunted” swamp tours, where guides share ghostly tales and local legends.
 Some claim to hear Julia’s ghost singing on quiet nights.

-We hope this guide as filled you with some spine-tingling ideas for a fun October road trip into the Deep South!
+We hope this guide has filled you with some spine-tingling ideas for a fun October road trip into the Deep South!
 You may also enjoy our guide to the most haunted places in New England & the Northeast.

 Looking for More Southern Adventures?